Dan-Boat/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

 * 3-strspn.c: function that gets the length of a prefix substring.
 Returns the number of bytes in the initial segment of s which consist only of bytes from accept

+* 4-strpbrk.c: function that searches a string for any of a set of bytes.
+   The _strpbrk() function locates the first occurrence in the string s of any of the bytes in the string accept

 *